 - The project manager

-Together, this little team can list out all the features, some of the pages, all of the major tasks, and crank out
+Together, this little team can list out all the features, some of the pages, all of the major tasks, and crank out a round number estimate.

 This can all be done using the SaaS build spreadsheet mentioned above.
 This tool has multiple components, which we’ll break down one-by-one.